BlackRock Increases Position in Farmers & Merchants Bancorp (FMAO)

 What is the Fund Sentiment?

-There are 184 funds or institutions reporting positions in Farmers & Merchants Bancorp.
-This is a decrease of 6 owner(s) or 3.16% in the last quarter.
-Average portfolio weight of all funds dedicated to FMAO is 0.02%, a decrease of 32.03%.
-Total shares owned by institutions decreased in the last three months by 0.82% to 3,675K shares.
+There are 185 funds or institutions reporting positions in Farmers & Merchants Bancorp.
+This is a decrease of 3 owner(s) or 1.60% in the last quarter.
+Average portfolio weight of all funds dedicated to FMAO is 0.02%, a decrease of 32.41%.
+Total shares owned by institutions increased in the last three months by 0.57% to 3,694K shares.

 What are large shareholders doing?